A level Spanish

 - The Franco dictatorship and the transition to democracy.

-The works to be studied for Paper Two are:
+The two cinematic and literary works to be studied for the examination are:

 - El laberinto del fauno (2006, Guillermo del Toro);